 Kogi records zero case of robbery, kidnapping in last 60 days – Gov. Bello

-“In Kogi State today we have done tremendous work as far as security is concerned.”
+Kogi Government in collaboration with various security agencies had recorded tremendous success in checking criminal activities in November and December 2017.
+Gov. Yahaya Bello of Kogi, who stated this to State House correspondents in Abuja on Friday, said state’s crime statistics covering the affected months indicated that the state recorded no single case of armed […]

-The post Kogi records zero case of robbery, kidnapping in last 60 days – Gov. Bello appeared first on Premium Times Nigeria.
+The post Kogi records zero case of robbery, kidnapping in last 60 days – Gov. Bello appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share